new-guy/screeps-os/README.md

     - Then draw roads one by one to active mining routes

 - Add roads that are defined in construction to the roadmap
+    - Have an "Add Planned Roads" function in Colony.js that looks through each colonyRoom's buildingPlan and adds each road to the roadmap
+        - For each room in the colony's list of rooms
+            - Open up the building plan
+                - For each x & y
+                    - If it's 'road', add it to the roadmap

+### MMO Readiness
+- Need invader defense - one defender per colony
+- Need Link transferring

 ### Post RCL4 - Scouting & Remote Improvements
 - Scouts need to be able to recognize when a room is unreachable and stop sending scouts there for N ticks
 - Avoid mining rooms that are owned by other people
-- Need invader defense - one defender per colony

 ### Post RCL4 - Expansion & Housekeeping